 And finally, primers, both for the face and eyes, make a world of difference for the longevity of your makeup.
 You’ll be surprised especially with eye makeup how a primer changes the game.

-Find out more about Sanni: www.sannisorma.com
+Find out more about Sanni and her services: www.sannisorma.com